nicovece/cf-python_for_web/pfwd-learning_journal.md

 A class is like a blueprint or a recipe.
 It defines what something is and what it can do.
 An object is a specific thing made from that class, an instance.
 It follows the blueprint but has its own unique data.

-An example is the samrtphone.
+An example is the smartphone.

 **Class** : Smartphone
 This is the **blueprint** for any phone.
 It defines what every smartphone _has_ (like brand, model, storage) and what it _can do_ (make calls, take photos, send messages).